mmisw/mmiorr-docs/docs/gettingstarted.md

 4\.
 Search for term

-In the main MMI ORR page, click the "Search" button.
+In the main ORR page, click the "Search" button.
 You will see a page that looks like the following example:

 ![](img/search_simple.png)